Milnor Invariants and Twisted Whitney Towers: Whitney towers

 Recall from Definition~\ref{def:twisted-W-towers} (and Remark~\ref{rem:motivate-twisted-towers}) that twisted Whitney disks only occur in even order twisted Whitney towers, and only those of half-order are relevant to the obstruction theory. \begin{defn}[\cite{WTCCL}] The \emph{order $n$ intersection intersection invariant} $\tau_{n}^{\iinfty}(\cW)$ of an order $n$ twisted Whitney tower $\cW$ is defined to be

 where the first sum is over all order $n$ intersections $p$ and the second sum is over all order $n/2$ Whitney disks $W_J$ with twisting $\omega(W_J)\in\Z$.
-For $n=0$, recall from \ref{subsec:order-zero-w-towers-and-ints} above our notational convention that $W_j$ denotes $A_j$, and that $\omega(A_j)\in\Z$ is the relative Euler number of the normal bundle of $A_j$ with respect to the given framing of $\partial A_j$ as in \ref{subsec:twisted-w-disks}.
+For $n=0$, recall from \ref{subsec:order-zero-w-towers-and-ints} above our notational convention that $W_j$ denotes $A_j$; in this case $\omega(A_j)\in\Z$ is the relative Euler number of the normal bundle of $A_j$ with respect to the given framing of $\partial A_j$ as in \ref{subsec:twisted-w-disks}.

 \end{defn}